potterjane/bobs-and-bangs/README.md

 </div>

 2. **Review and image carousel**
-    - Bootstrap's carousels were used in two places, one for the customer reviews in the Home page and on for the images in the About page.
+    - Bootstrap's carousels were used in two places, one for the customer reviews in the Home page and one for the images in the About page.
     - It gives the website a sense of movement and removes the hassle of scrolling through several images and reviews, manually.
     - This feature allows users to control the transition duration by holding down on the review/image.